 Whilst registered as a Practitioner Psychologist with the Health and Care Professions Council, you:

-b) 1 x Possess a controlled drug of class A - MOMA.
+(b) 1 x possession of a controlled drug of class A – MDMA.

-c) 2 x Possess a controlled drug of class B - other.
+(c) 2 x possession of a controlled drug of class B – other.

-d) 1 x Possess a controlled drug of class C - other.
+(d) 1 x possession of a controlled drug of class C – other.

-2. By reason of your convictions as set out at paragraphs 1.a) - 1.f), your fitness to practise is impaired
+2. By reason of your convictions as set out in paragraphs 1(a) – 1(f), your fitness to practise is impaired.

 Application to amend the Allegation :

 1.At the outset of the hearing, Mr Millin for the HCPC made an unopposed application to amend Particular 1 to show the date and the court at which the Registrant entered guilty pleas to drug offences, and to correct the spelling of the controlled drug referred to in Particular 1 b) to MDMA.
 The Panel has decided to grant the application.
 The Registrant has been on notice of the proposed amendment to the date and court since July 2018 and has raised no objection to this.
 The Panel is satisfied that the proposed amendments cause no injustice to the Registrant.

 2.Ms Fletcher applied for part of the proceedings to be heard in private on grounds that this is necessary to protect the Registrant’s private life as there will be references to her health at certain points in the hearing.
 Mr Millin did not oppose the application.
 In reaching its decision the Panel has had regard to the HCPTS Practice Note on Conducting Hearings in Private.
 It has received and accepted legal advice.

 3.The Panel has decided to grant the application and hear those parts of the proceedings which deal with the Registrant’s health in private.
 This is in order to protect her private life.